 The point is, with a bit of planning, your dessert table can look like a buffet of ooey goodness with options and toppings.
 Try one of these easy hacks to transform a boring pie into something special.

 Speaking of shortcuts, these Thanksgiving hacks will make your Turkey Day a lot easier and less stressful.
 Want other ways to save on Thanksgiving?
 Find out how to get a free Thanksgiving turkey.
+Or just download the Krazy Coupon Lady app for the latest smart shopping tips and deals.

 10 Ways to Upgrade Your Pumpkin Pie